Central idea: The Resurrection and Pentecost. Doctrine: Easter and the Eucharist are Pentecost. Practical application: Reception of Communion.

-- Pentecost is the event “where God the Father ‘through his Word, pours into our hearts the Gift that contains all gifts, the Holy Spirit’” (CCC 1082, HD 56).
+- First, what is Pentecost?
+Pentecost is the event “where God the Father ‘through his Word, pours into our hearts the Gift that contains all gifts, the Holy Spirit’” (CCC 1082, HD 56).

-- Thomas teaches that “Gift” is a proper name of the person of the Holy Spirit, who proceeds from the Father and Son as love.
+- St. Thomas Aquinas teaches that “Gift” is a proper name of the person of the Holy Spirit, who proceeds from the Father and Son as love.

-- “The reading from Acts . . . recounts the Pentecost event itself, while the Gospel gives an account of what happened on the evening of Easter Sunday itself.
+- How is Easter Pentecost?
+“The reading from Acts . . . recounts the Pentecost event itself, while the Gospel gives an account of what happened on the evening of Easter Sunday itself.
 [That evening] the risen Lord breathed on his disciples and said, ‘Receive the Holy Spirit’” (Jn 20:22).
 (HD 56)

 - If Easter is Pentecost, how is the event we called Pentecost different from what the Apostles experienced on the evening of the Resurrection?
 The answer is that “Pentecost is the convincing manifestation of Easter to all the nations, uniting many tongues in one new language of understanding ‘the mighty acts of God’ (Acts 2:11) displayed in Jesus’ death and resurrection.”
 On Easter, those gathered in the upper room received the Gift of the Holy Spirit.
 Now, with Pentecost, that gift of the Holy Spirit is available to everyone on earth.
 (HD 56)

-- In the Prayer over the Offerings, the Church asks that “the Holy Spirit may reveal to us more abundantly the hidden mystery of this sacrifice [of the Mass] and graciously lead us into all truth” (HD 56).
+- How is the Eucharist Pentecost?
+In the Prayer over the Offerings for today’s Mass, the Church asks that “the Holy Spirit may reveal to us more abundantly the hidden mystery of this sacrifice [of the Mass] and graciously lead us into all truth” (HD 56).

 Practical application: Reception of Communion

-- It sounds strange to say that there is an identity between the Resurrection of Christ, the Gift of the Holy Spirit to the Church and the world at Pentecost, and our participation at Mass and worthy reception of the Eucharist.
+- There is an identity between the Resurrection of Christ, the Gift of the Holy Spirit to the Church and to the world at Pentecost, and our participation at Mass and our worthy reception of the Eucharist.

 - But we participate in both these realities every time we worthily receive Communion.

-- In Holy Communion, Our Lord speaks to us, “Peace be with you.
+- We can live what Our Lord spoke to his disciples: “Peace be with you.
 As the Father has sent me, so I send you.”

 Written as an aid for homilists and a resource for the faithful, this doctrinal homily outline (1) provides insights into the Lectionary readings, (2) explicates a doctrine of Catholic Faith or morals from them, and (3) shows specific ways lay persons can live these truths.
 (To read more about this approach, click here.)